Sheffield, Texas

-Sheffield is an unincorporated community in Pecos County, Texas, United States.
-According to the Handbook of Texas, the community had an estimated population of 600 in 2000.
+Sheffield is a census-designated place in Pecos County, Texas, United States.
+According to the 2020 Census, the community had an estimated population of 174 in 2020.
+Named for pioneer rancher Will Sheffield, it has a post office with ZIP code of 79781.

 Geography

-Sheffield is located at the intersection of State Highway 290, State Highway 349, and FM 1217 on the eastern edge of Pecos County, about 16 miles southeast of Iraan and 60 miles east of Fort Stockton in eastern Pecos County.
+Sheffield is located at the intersection of State Highway 290 (earlier a portion of U.S. Highway 290) and State Highway 349 (the portion south to Dryden formerly designated as FM 1217) on the eastern edge of Pecos County, about 18 miles south of Iraan and 40 miles west of Ozona.

+In the 1920s Sheffield became a small stop on the transcontinental route known as the Old Spanish Trail.
+One of the local motels there was the OST Courts.
+An old sign for this establishment, on Main Street near Avenue E, was still in place in 2023.

 History

 The first documented Europeans to visit the area were Spanish explorer Gaspar Castaño de Sosa and his men, who traveled up the Pecos River in 1590.
 Although several Spanish-led expeditions followed, no permanent settlements were established in the area.
 In 1849, the Army surveyed the San Antonio-El Paso Road from San Antonio to El Paso, and the route included what is now Sheffield because of the Pecos Spring and the Pecos Crossing or Lancaster Crossing, named for the nearby Fort Lancaster.